+AGENT:

-AGENTS: Alan Block, Esq.
+Alan Block, Esq.

+PROJECT LOCATION:

-PROJECT LOCATION: 33526 Pacific Coast Highway, City of Malibu; Los Angeles County
+33526 Pacific Coast Highway, City of Malibu; Los Angeles

+County

-PROJECT DESCRIPTION: The applicant is requesting "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, and approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on a coastal bluff face.
+PROJECT DESCRIPTION: The applicant is requesting "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, a 528 sq. ft. detached garage, conversion of an existing 421 sq. ft. non-habitable studio to a second residential unit, a 750 gallon septic tank, sewage ejector pump system, and approximately 116 cu. yds. of grading (58 cu. yds. cut and 58 cu. yds. fill).
+In addition, the applicant has offered to do the following if the above after-the-fact development is approved: (1) record a deed restriction to restrict the proposed cabana as a nonhabitable structure and (2) purchase one-half of a Transferable Development Credit.

-Lot area:31,020sq. ft.Building coverage:3,365sq. ft.Pavement coverage:9,053sq. ft.Landscape coverage:18,022sq. ft.Parking spaces:6Ht abv ext grade:14 ft.14 ft.
+31.020 Lot area: sa. ft.
+3,365 Building coverage: sq. ft.
+Pavement coverage: 9,053 sq. ft.

+Landscape coverage: 18,022 sq. ft.

+Parking spaces: 6 14 ft.
+Ht. abv. ext. grade: